 When it comes to manufacturing guitars, North America is the tried and true.

 The United States is the country that popularized the electric guitar in the 1950s with the most iconic brands in the industry such as Gibson and Fender.

 To this day, American made guitars are seen as the best of the best in terms of quality.

 American made guitars are usually hand made, so you can expect to pay a much higher price for these.

 The major brands such as Fender, ESP, and PRS will typically reserve their core line of guitars or custom shop guitars to be made in America and have their budget line of guitars mass-produced overseas.

 So if you’ve ever wondered why some guitars are cost over $3,000 while others cost $300, you can bet that the expensive guitar was made in America.

-Japan is another company known for its high-quality guitars.
+Japan is another country known for its high-quality guitars.